d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 (which tends to be inefficient), we can pick all elements by a single operator.
-Below, we create sample data `y_hat` with 2 examples of predicted probabilities over 3 classes and corresponding predictions `y`.
+Below, we create sample data `y_hat` with 2 examples of predicted probabilities over 3 classes and their corresponding labels `y`.
-With `y` we know that in the first example the first class is the correct prediction and in the second example the third class is correct.
+With `y` we know that in the first example the first class is the correct prediction and in the second example the third class is the ground-truth.
-This means that `y` gives us the indices of the probabilities in `y_hat`:
-We pick the probability of the first class in the first example and the probability of the third class in the second example.
+Using `y` as the indices of the probabilities in `y_hat`, we pick the probability of the first class in the first example and the probability of the third class in the second example.

 ```{.python .input}